Law and Justice Internship Extended (6cp) (11268.1)

 Required IT skills

 There are no additional costs for this unit unless a "Police Check" or "Working with Minors" is required.
 A total of approximately $30 should cover these checks/reports if required.
-UC Careers can assist you should these be required.
+UC Career's Office can assist you should this be required.

 Work placement, internships or practicums